 Also enter amounts you received for repayment of educational or student loans incurred by you or for which you are obligated, which you received as a result of your service in the armed forces of the United States, if they are included in federal adjusted gross income.

-- Jobs Tax Credit: Enter the amount of the federal targeted jobs tax credit disallowance claimed on your federal income tax return.
+- Jobs Tax Credit: Enter federal targeted jobs tax credit disallowance claimed on your federal income tax return.

 - Kansas Venture Capital, Inc. Dividends: Enter dividend income received from Kansas Venture Capital, Inc.

-- Partnership, S Corporation or Fiduciary Adjustments: If you received income from a partnership, S Corporation, joint venture, syndicate, trust, or estate, enter your proportionate share of any required subtraction adjustments.
+- Partnership, S Corporation or Fiduciary Adjustments: The proportionate share of any required subtraction adjustments on income received from a partnership, S Corporation, joint venture, syndicate, trust, or estate, enter your proportionate share of any required subtraction adjustments.
 The partnership, S Corporation, or trustee will provide you with the necessary information to determine this amount.

 - Sales of Kansas Turnpike Bonds: Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal adjusted gross income.